MicrosoftDocs/sql-docs/docs/t-sql/functions/openjson-transact-sql.md

 1. When you call OPENJSON with the default schema - that is, when you don't specify an explicit schema in the WITH clause - the function returns a table with the following columns.
     1.  **Key**.
 An nvarchar(4000) value that contains the name of the specified property or the index of the element in the specified array.
 The key column has a BIN2 collation.
     2.  **Value**.
 An nvarchar(max) value that contains the value of the property.
 The value column inherits its collation from *jsonExpression*.
     3.  **Type**.
 An int value that contains the type of the value.
 The **Type** column is returned only when you use OPENJSON with the default schema.
-The type column has one of the following values.
+The type column has one of the following values:

         |Value of the Type column|JSON data type|
         |------------------------------|--------------------|